shReYas0363/einops2/README.md

 # 🧠 Minimal Einops Implementation

 This is a minimalistic reimplementation of the core functionality of [`einops`](https://github.com/arogozhnikov/einops).
 Supports only numpy.
-Initially wanted to do a Rust parser and python frontend (for the speed, but failed terribly) einops2.py is the main module - which has a input reader and has the rearrange function validator.py - Checks whether an einops expression is valid  (algorithm in the code) Recipe_converter.py - CHecks input and output sides for a valid expression and converts into the numpy actions (algorithm in the code)
+Initially wanted to do a Rust parser and python frontend (for the speed, but failed terribly). einops2.py is the main module - which has a input reader and has the rearrange function.
+Recipe_converter.py - CHecks input and output sides for a valid expression and converts into the numpy actions (algorithm in the code)